Japan lobby in the United States: Origins

 During the reform period, Kern and the ACJ launched a sustained pressure campaign against the business purge and Zaibatsu dissolution program.
 When MacArthur announced the purging of 30,000 Japanese businessmen, Kern wrote in Newsweek that "the most active cultured, and cosmopolitan group in Japan and most predisposed to collaborate with the Americans on internal and external communism had been unjustly purged from their employment."
 Kern charged that the US had inadvertently undermined "American capitalist principles" by enacting the purge.
 Newsweek's pressure campaign continued through 1947, blaming the purge for the high level of Japanese inflation and the rise of the Japanese labor movement.
-Kern then formed an alliance with James Lee Kaufmann, prompting Kaufmann to write that the reformist program, in regards to the purge, was "socialistic" and would lead to the an economic collapse in Japan.
+Kern then formed an alliance with James Lee Kaufmann, prompting Kaufmann to write that the reformist program, in regards to the purge, was "socialistic" and would lead to an economic collapse in Japan.
 MacArthur described the activities of Kern and Kaufmann as a campaign to discredit and smear him and the policies of the SCAP.
 MacArthur sent a cable to the State Department counter-arguing that the Zaibatsu constituted "socialism in private hands".

 The Japan lobby was largely successful at both shifting US occupation policy towards an anti-leftist focus and reconstructing the Zaibatsu into shareholder institutions.
 The Korean War and the loss of China scare fueled a wave of anti-communist policies which led to the outlawing of the Central Committee of the Japanese Communist Party and its media organ Akahata, as well as purges of the civil service and labor unions.
 The compounding wave of leftist regime change and instability in East Asia convinced Defense Secretary James Forrestal to advocate for a Reverse Course in the same policy line of the ACJ.
 The proposed policies of the ACJ were also enacted into Japanese law via the 1960 revision to the Security Treaty draft by Kishi and implemented under his brother, Eisaku Satō.